QUICK TRAIL FACTS

 - Sights: extraordinary views, gravel beach

-The easiest way to access the island is via the 10-minute ferry shuttle that leaves hourly from the boat launch in Rockwood.
-It runs daily from May through October, and in 2022 cost $14 per person round trip.
+The easiest way to access the island is via the 10-minute ferry shuttle that leaves from the boat launch in Rockwood.
+It runs daily from May through October — every hour in July and August — and in 2026 cost $15 per person round trip.

-The boat drops you off close to the main trailhead, where you will begin your hike on the flat and easy Carriage Trail.
-The path is packed gravel and should be accessible for most wheelchairs up to the intersection with the Bridle Trail—albeit there are some stones breaking the trail surface.
+The boat drops you off close to the main trailhead, where you begin your hike on the flat and easy Carriage Trail.
+The path is packed gravel and should be accessible for most wheelchairs up to the intersection with the Bridle Trail — though there is some rock breaking through the trail surface.

 Note: As you curve around the cliff face on the Carriage Trail, you’ll come across a few large flat rocks at the path’s side that look like good places to launch yourself into the lake for a swim!

-If you have just a couple of hours, I recommend hiking up the 0.5-mile Indian Trail.
+If you have just a couple of hours, I recommend hiking 0.6 miles along the Carriage Trail to Indian Trail, and following Indian Trail for 0.5-mile.
 Though it is very steep and rocky, you have periodic magnificent views along the way.
 Close to the junction with the Bridle Trail you’ll reach the greatest view from an open grassy section at the top of the cliff.
-Circle back down the less steep 0.7-mile Bridle Trail — that is, if you want to keep your hike shortish and return the way you came along the Carriage Trail to the ferry dock (~0.8 miles from the intersection with Indian Trail).
+Circle back down the less steep 0.8-mile Bridle Trail — that is, if you want to keep your hike shortish and return the way you came along the Carriage Trail.
+The total mileage for this loop is about 2.6 miles.

-If you want to avoid going up all together, remaining on flat terrain, you can walk along the easy Carriage Trail for the length of the western side of the island (~2.2 miles), keeping close to the water’s edge.
+If you want to avoid going up all together, remaining on flat terrain, you can walk along the easy Carriage Trail that hugs the western edge of the island.
 The path narrows and roughens after the intersection with the Bridle Trail.
-At the island’s northwestern end, you’ll reach Hardscrabble Point, which is funny name for a sweet spot.
+In about 2.1 miles from the ferry dock, at the island’s northwestern end, you’ll reach Hardscrabble Point, which is funny name for a nice spot.
 There is an open grassy clearing here (camping is allowed), with picnic tables and a small beach.
 Go for a swim!

 Directions: From downtown Greenville travel north 19.5 miles on Route 15 toward Rockwood.
 Turn right marked with signs for the Kineo Docks.
 From the Kineo docks it is about a 10 minute ferry ride to Kineo.
 In the summer there is a shuttle that leaves from the public boat landing in Rockwood every hour, although the schedule may vary.
 A shuttle fee is charged.